syoyo/aobench-ios/README.md

 Performance
 -----------

+256x256, 2 subsamples.

 * iPhone4(iOS6) 12.0 secs
 * Your performance result here!(You can report your result with pull request ;-)

+FYI, C version of aobench runs about 1 secs on MacBook Pro 2.3 GHz.

 Author
 ------